 Sarah Scaife Foundation

-The Foundation commenced funding "New Right" causes in 1973 when Richard Mellon Scaife became the foundation's chairman.
-During the 1960s, Richard inherited an estimated $200 million from his mother, Sarah.
-His net personal worth was estimated at $800 million by Forbes magazine, which would make Richard the 38th richest person in the United States.
-Richard controls the Scaife, Carthage, and Alleghany foundations.
+During the 1960s, Richard Mellon Scaife inherited an estimated $200 million from his mother, Sarah.
+The Foundation commenced funding "New Right" causes in 1973 when Richard became the foundation's chairman.
+His net personal worth was estimated at $800 million by Forbes magazine, which made Richard the 38th richest person in the United States.

 Grants from 1985-2001